How to Install PHP, Apache, and MySQL on a Mac Without Using MAMP

 touch username.conf

-2. Open this file in Sublime Text
+2. Open this file in Sublime Text:

 sudo subl username.conf

-3. Then, add the following lines in.
+3. Then, add the following lines:

 DocumentRoot "/Users/username/Sites"